Gregorian-st/AirTick/README.md

 # AirTick
-An application for tickets searching in Objective-C
+An application for tickets' searching in Objective-C